Estimated reading time: 6 minutes

 These are most commonly used to irrigate large areas such as lawns.
-These systems are connected to a hose, and the sprinkler may be stationary, oscillating, traveling or rotating.
+These systems are connected to a hose, and the sprinkler may be stationary, oscillating, traveling, or rotating.
 A major downfall of above-ground sprinkler systems is the significant potential for forgetting that the water is on.
-Just one afternoon of forgotten sprinkling can result in a massive water bill, as well as ruined areas where the water has flooded the yard.
+Just one afternoon of forgotten sprinkling can result in a massive water bill and ruined areas where the water has flooded the yard.
 A second downfall is the snaking of the garden hoses in between the above-ground sprinklers.
 These are not only unsightly but when unused time on your lawn, they can kill the grass beneath them, leaving a brown snake pattern on your lawn.

 In-Ground Sprinkler Systems